coopermaa/awesome-rack/README.md

 * [rack-asset-compiler](https://github.com/jbaudanza/rack-asset-compiler) - Rack middleware that provides a generic interface for compiling static files, such as Sass or CoffeeScript files.
 * [Rack::Cat](https://github.com/ncr/rack-cat) - A Rack middleware to concatenate your assets (static, dynamic and remote) and serve javascripts and stylesheets faster.
+* [Rack::Pack](https://github.com/petebrowne/rack-pack) - for packaging assets such as javascripts and stylesheets into a single file.

 > Middlewares for Debugging or Profiling